-- 9.2.2.26.
-In areas designated on Schedule 13 as Infrastructure and Utilities, the following policies shall apply: - a.
-The Infrastructure and Utilities designation applies to lands which are used at grade for the provision of infrastructure, such as utility corridors and stormwater management ponds. - b.
-The following uses are permitted in areas designated as Infrastructure and Utilities:
+9.2.2.26.9.2.2.25.
+In areas designated on Schedule 13 as Infrastructure and Utilities, the following policies shall apply:

-- i. all uses and structures associated with the provision of a utility or municipal service; - secondary uses such as passive or active recreation, community gardens, other utilities, parking lots and outdoor storage that are accessory to adjacent land uses subject to the review/approval of the utility provider. - Notwithstanding policy 9.2.2.26.b, the following applies to the high pressure natural gas pipelines operated by TransCanada Pipe Lines Limited and identified on Schedule 12: - no permanent building or structure may be located within 7 metres of the pipeline right-of-way.
-A reduction in the 7 metre setback shall only be considered if agreed to by TransCanada Pipe Line Limited and if all necessary municipal approvals are obtained; - ii. accessory structures shall have a minimum setback of 3 metres from the limit of the pipeline right-of-way; - iii. where development is proposed within 750 metres of a TransCanada compressor station, regard shall be given to noise levels.
+- a.
+The Infrastructure and Utilities designation applies to lands which are used at grade for the provision of infrastructure, such as utility corridors and stormwater management ponds. - The following uses are permitted in areas designated as Infrastructure and Utilities: - all uses and structures associated with the provision of a utility or municipal service; - ii. secondary uses such as passive or active recreation, community gardens, other utilities, parking lots and outdoor storage that are accessory to adjacent land uses subject to the review/approval of the utility provider. - c.
+Notwithstanding policy 9.2.2.25.b, the following applies to the high pressure natural gas pipelines operated by TransCanada Pipe Lines Limited and identified on Schedule 12: - no permanent building or structure may be located within 7 metres of the pipeline right-of-way.
+A reduction in the 7 metre setback shall only be considered if agreed to by TransCanada Pipe Line Limited and if all necessary municipal approvals are obtained; - accessory structures shall have a minimum setback of 3 metres from the limit of the pipeline right-of-way; - iii. where development is proposed within 750 metres of a TransCanada compressor station or within 200 metres of a TransCanada pipeline, it will be demonstrated by the proponent that there will be no adverse impacts on the TransCanada facilities, or that any potential impacts will be mitigated., regard shall be given to noise levels.
 A noise and vibration study to be carried out by the proponent, to the satisfaction of the City, may be required.

-The study shall determine if applicable provincial guidelines can be achieved, and if necessary, recommend appropriate mitigation measures; and - iv. the City shall encourage the development of the TransCanada right-of-way for passive recreation purposes subject to TransCanada's easement rights. - d.
+The study shall determine if applicable provincial guidelines can be achieved, and if necessary, recommend appropriate mitigation measures; and

+- iv. the City shall encourage the development of the TransCanada right-of-way for passive recreation purposes subject to TransCanada's easement rights. - d.
 Given the specialized nature of Infrastructure and Utilities, building types are not prescribed.